Arlington Soccer Club Select Team Tryouts

 If my child doesn’t make a select team this time around, will they ever?

 Arlington Soccer Club’s goal is to provide every child opportunities to develop as a player.
 Each player’s growth is unique and their growth happens at different rates.
 Therefore you should not look at their placement on this upcoming season as defining who they are; rather it is their own individual path to their growth as a player.
+Some players remain on the ASC select teams year after year; others will move between the A team, B team, and non-select teams.
+That depends upon their performance at tryouts and during the season, as well as on the makeup of the player pool each year.
+Each year’s tryouts represent a fresh start for each player and each team.

 What should my player bring?